Employee Wellness

 Calm research also found that neurodivergent employees wish their employers would offer more mental health support, including mental health tools to help them reduce stress and anxiousness and get better sleep.

-To support the mental health needs of employees with ADHD, Calm is unveiling a new five-part mindfulness series with meditation instructor and writer Jeff Warren, who understands the challenges of ADHD firsthand.
-Though not officially diagnosed with the disorder until age 32, Jeff says he’s experienced its effects his entire life: “This feeling of my wheels spinning but not getting anywhere, the emotional intensity and overwhelm.
-All the ways things that seem so easy for others are completely impossible for me.”
+Calm offers a five-part mindfulness series to support the mental health needs of employees with ADHD.
+Developed in consultation with ADHD clinical psychologist Dr. Alise Conner, the series is narrated by Jeff Warren, a meditation instructor and writer who understands the challenges of ADHD firsthand.
+Though not officially diagnosed with the disorder until age 32, Jeff says he’s experienced its effects his entire life.

-The five-part series is intended to benefit the ADHD community by bringing insights about the ADHD experience, relief through compassion, a sense of calm, and mini pulses of focus and attention to break cycles of stress.
+The five-part ADHD Support Series shares insights about the ADHD experience, relief through compassion, a sense of calm, and moments of focus and attention to break cycles of stress.
+It includes:

 • Freestyle Focus